 ADVERTISEMENT

-Note: With a free Evernote account, you can use the Evernote app on up to two devices at a time.
+Note: With a free Evernote account, you can use the Evernote app on just one device at a time.
 To use the app on additional devices, you’ll need a paid subscription plan.
 Evernote’s browser mode doesn’t count toward this total, however, so you can use the browser version as a workaround if you need to download the app on two other devices.

 Step 2: Create a Note